Internet 101: A Complete Guide and Explanation of the Internet

 The internet is a global network of computers that connects billions of devices around the world.
 It's made up of many different types of networks, including cable, wireless, and fiber optic networks.

-The internet enables us to do many things, including sending and receiving emails, browsing the web, streaming videos and music, safely storing files and photos in the cloud, and much more.
+The internet enables us to do many things, including sending and receiving emails, browsing habits, streaming videos and music, safely storing files and photos in the cloud, and much more.
 But how does it all work?
 Let's take a closer look at how the internet actually functions.

 The internet consists of a bunch of individual networks that are connected to each other.
 When you connect to the internet, you directly link to one of these networks.
 These respective networks are made up of computers and other devices that are all connected to each other.